msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 * Tuya devices such as WiFi low-power sensors, which cannot be managed with the tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
 While the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
 In such cases, the use of CloudAPI (e.g., API _Query_Properties_) could be beneficial.

-* Some subdevices (using a hub) could also benefit from CloudAPI, when not all DPs are accessible via the tuya-smart-device node.
+* Some subdevices (using a hub) could also benefit from CloudAPI when not all DPs are accessible via the tuya-smart-device node.

 **Device Management**